 The individual criteria may or may not apply to every company, depending on the activities performed at each certified site.
 For example, the Principle 3 requirements deal with Trademark Usage and not all Operators use the trademarks.
-Companies may maintain physical separation of certified material (Segregated model) or mix certified and non-certified (Mass Balance model, currently for cocoa, coconut oil, palm oil and orange juice).
+Companies may maintain physical separation of certified material (Segregated model) or mix certified and non-certified (Mass Balance model, currently for cocoa, coconut, oil palm and bananas).